-Please submit your completed online application, CV and Personal Statement (no more than 500 words) by the advert closing date.
+Please submit your completed online application, CV and Personal Statement of approximately 250 words identifying your transferable skills and your reasons for applying for the role by the advert closing date.
 For general enquiries please visit www.metpolicecareers.co.uk, which includes an 'Answering Your Questions' section or contact the Recruitment Team on 01633 632500.